core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 CBOR encoding: 03

 To avoid overlap of 'value' defined in different 'enumeration' statements, 'enumeration' defined in a Leafs of type 'union' MUST be encoded using a CBOR text string data item (major type 3) and MUST contain one of the names assigned by 'enum' statements in YANG.
-The encoding MUST be enclosed with the enumeration CBOR tag as specified in {{tag-registry}}.
+The encoding MUST be enclosed by the enumeration CBOR tag as specified in {{tag-registry}}.

 Definition example from {{RFC7950}}: